How to watch NASA’s InSight Mars landing

 But if you want to watch the landing with only audio from Mission Control, you can do that here.
 And if you want to make some new friends, maybe you can find a watch party happening nearby.

 For now, all we can do is watch and hope it lands safely.
+Learn more about the lander and its mission here.